fiddyspence/puppet-mconotify/README.md

 mconotify - orchestrating your systems autodynamagically using a Puppet report processor

 This report processor uses tags on Puppet resource/class definitions to send mcollective RPC messages to nodes or classes of nodes to trigger configuration updates for dependent resource sets.
+When a resource is appropriately tagged (using mconotify--(class|node)--class/nodename), the report processor will send the equivalent of an `mco puppet runonce -I thenode` or `mco puppet runonce -C theclass` (it uses the ruby classes to do this, rather than shelling out of course).

 Consider this resource definition: